If I Ruled the World

 -

-Sunday - When the Show Ends, What Begins?
+Wednesday: When the Show Ends, What Begins?

 The Centre for the Arts and Global Leadership reserves the right to change the programme schedule and to add additional workshops and performances as capacity requires.

-Milos Mililvojevic and Anja Trtovic
+Milos Milivojević and Anja Milivojević

 We are excited to have at this camp only, two award-winning musicians from Serbia who will be giving a tango concert under the lantern-lit woods of Clos de Gaye on Friday night, a truly magical experience